College applications can be complicated. Follow these tips if you need help.

 Minnesota State Colleges and Universities.
 A universal application form can be used at any of the Minnesota State Colleges and Universities (MnSCU).
 It can be submitted online or downloaded as a PDF.

 When filling out your application, follow these guidelines:

 - Look for application instructions in the school's catalog or on its website.
 Follow them exactly.
 Ask your parents or career counselor for help if you need it.

 - Always make copies of everything you submit.

 - Wait two to six weeks for a response to your applications.

 Create a Checklist

 Each school has different application requirements.
-This means you need to keep track of the following tasks for each school you apply to:
+Create a checklist to keep track of the following tasks for each school you apply to:

 - Application fees.
 If the fee presents a financial hardship, ask if you can have it waived.